Car Accident Injuries

 Serious, Life-Altering Permanent Injuries to Drivers and Passengers from Crashes

 Some accidents cause injuries that are immediately apparent because the victims are obviously hurt and in need of emergency care.
 Serious and severe injuries in crashes usually involve harm to the brain and/or the spinal cord.
 The most severe injury from a car accident, of course, is the wrongful death of the accident victim.

 Traumatic Brain Injuries

 Traumatic brain injuries are serious injuries that can permanently injure and sometimes kill the person who has suffered a head injury.
-Many accident victims suffer from hits to their head which result in traumatic brain injuries.
+Many accident victims suffer from hits to their head which results in traumatic brain injuries.
 Motorcycle wrecks and accidents involving bicycles often involve traumatic brain injuries, particularly when the motorcyclist or bicycle rider was not wearing a helmet at the time of the crash.

 “TBIs” can be open or closed.
 Open TBIs occur when the skull has been fractured: there is actual opening in the skull.
-Closed TBIs are not head fractures, but they can be even more serious because of hidden dangers, like blood clots silently growing beneath the skin.
+Closed TBIs are not head fractures, but they can be even more serious because of hidden dangers like blood clots silently growing beneath the skin.

 Traumatic brain injuries can result in wrongful death all too often.
 TBIs can also cause permanent life-altering injuries including loss of brain activity and bodily functions.

 Spinal cord injuries occur when there is severe damage to the neck or back during a crash or accident that results in harm to the victim’s spinal cord.
 The spinal cord itself is made of a mass of nerves that coordinate the brain’s instructions to the rest of the body: it is the human body’s communication system.
 Impairment or injury to the spinal cord means a loss of movement and possible loss of use of arms, legs, hands, bladder, sexual organs, feet, as well as the ability to chew or digest food and water.